Ngufuli/E-Commerce/README.md

 # E-Commerce

-# This project entails only fron end, back-end will be intergrated in the near future
+# This project entails only front end, back-end will be intergrated in the near future.